 They say “when it rains, it pours.”
 That’s a line I think Author and Christian community leader, Lysa TerKeurst, would nod in full agreement with.

-After the year she’s had in learning of her husband, Art TerKeurst’s infidelity and hidden addictions, only to be told just three months later that she has breast cancer, it’s a wonder how this mother of five and Christian media mogul has kept the faith.
+After the couple of years she’s had in learning of her husband, Art TerKeurst’s infidelity and hidden addictions, only to be told just three months later that she has breast cancer, it’s a wonder how this mother of five and Christian media mogul has kept the faith.

 “I’ve looked my greatest fears in the face and I’ve been able to walk to them and through them and with the help of God, persevere through it all,” she says in the clip.
 “I think the unexpected strength has been physical, emotional and spiritual.”